-All land and other college buildings belong to the Shrewsbury Diocesan Trustees and they remain the property of the Shrewsbury Diocese.
-The college has adopted FRS 5 and had included these assets at their valuation as at 1 April 2001.
+All land and other College buildings belong to the Shrewsbury Diocesan Trustees and they remain the property of the Shrewsbury Diocese.
+The College has adopted FRS 5 and has included these assets at their valuation as at 1 April 2001.

-If the land and buildings belonging to the Diocese had not been valued they would have been included within the college's accounts at £Nil cost.
-Expenditure on these buildings of a capital nature is capitalised by the college and included in the accounts at cost subject to depreciation being charged in accordance with the college's accounting policy.
+If the land and buildings belonging to the Diocese had not been valued they would have been included within the College's accounts at £Nil cost.
+Expenditure on these buildings of a capital nature is capitalised by the College and included in the accounts at cost subject to depreciation being charged in accordance with the College's accounting policy.